Vibe Coding for PMs

 2

-Enter your computer password when prompted (you are the Administrator).
+It'll ask you to enter your password.
+Enter your computer password (if you are the Administrator).

 3